garygangwu/self_driving_behavioral_cloning/README.md

 ### Data Augmentation through fliping images

 Data augementation can be acheived through flipping images and taking the opposite sign of the steering measurement.
 This only only introduces more training data, but also minimizes the left turn bias because in the simulator the steering left dominates in the road condition

+### Training data size

+After the data augmentation,

+* Each Road:
+* Hard Road: 65250 images for training

 ### Prevent overfitting